Upton County License Hearing Guide

 Hardship/Restricted License in Texas

-Even if your license is suspended, you may be eligible for an Occupational Driver's License (ODL), often referred to as a hardship license, in Texas.
+If your license is suspended, you may be eligible for an occupational license, sometimes called a hardship license, which allows you to drive for essential purposes.

-• IID Requirement: Depending on the circumstances of your case, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an ODL.
+• IID Requirement: Depending on the circumstances of your DUI and any prior offenses, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of the occupational license.

 Getting Your License Back